aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 It is important to set the default language as it is used as a key in other locations of the `schema` object.

 `meta.derivedFrom`: String.
-The resource instrument that the Z-JSON Instrument derived from as a result of significant content modification such that the instrument is no longer the same instrument and the creation of a new version does not suffice.
+The resource instrument that the Z-JSON Instrument is derived from as a result of significant content modification such that the instrument is no longer the same instrument and the creation of a new version does not suffice.